 + What is a typical Sunday like?

-We gather in the fellowship hall every sunday around 9:30am for coffee, snacks, and to catch up with each other.
+We gather in the fellowship hall every Sunday around 9:30am for coffee, snacks, and to catch up with each other.
 Worship begins in the sanctuary at 10am and usually last one hour.
-We sing some songs together (with a mix of traditional hymns on the organ and more contemporary praise music), read a Bible passage or two, pray together, and listen to a sermon.
+We sing some songs together, read a Bible passage or two, pray together, and listen to a sermon.
 Our teachings tend to be very dynamic, exploring the relevance of the Bible for our time.
-After church most weeks we continue the conversation in Sunday school classes for all ages.
+After church most weeks we continue the conversation with more coffee and snacks in the Fellowship Hall.

 + Is there a dress code?